 When the Lake George Land Conservancy establishes a preserve, ecological restoration is often needed to help restore areas of the property to a more natural state and to help re-establish the natural processes that should occur.
 Methods that have been employed to assist the restoration include the planting of native trees in former logging landings and gravel pits, hydroseeding the same areas, and controlling invasive plants.

 With the help of volunteers and local school groups, native tree seedlings have been planted at several preserves to help give natural forest succession a boost in areas that have been scarred by past activities.
 Warren County Soil and Water Conservation District also assisted the LGLC to hydroseed disturbed areas with seeds of native plants.
 These areas were previously used as gravel pits, and were susceptible to erosion because the ground cover was removed.
-At the recommendation of botanists, a mixture of herbaceous plants (fox sedge, Canada wildrye, switchgrass, Virginia wildrye, and sand lovegrass) were mixed with mulch and lime and sprayed over the bare ground.

 The purpose of erosion control around Lake George is to reduce the damage that water causes as it flows downhill.
 This can be caused by heavy or prolonged rain events, or even spring snow melt.
 Erosion control is always a concern when dealing with land issues, both on and off trails.
 Along trails, heavy storms can wash out sections of trails, or damage them severely.
 One method used to help divert water from the trails is the use of waterbars.
 Waterbars can take the form of many shapes and sizes, but the idea is always the same: attempt to re-direct flowing water off the trail.
 Generally, waterbars are trenches that are dug into the trails at about 30-degree angles.
 As water comes down the trail, and hopefully before it gains momentum, it flows into these trenches and is directed off to the side.
+Waterbars require annual maintenance in order to work properly.
+Any sediment that is deposited by runoff in these channels must be removed to provide a clear drainage path.

 Erosion can also take place in areas of bare ground, such as abandoned gravel pits.
 In these areas, the LGLC has used hydroseeding and tree planting to help re-establish a vegetative layer that will hold the soil in place in order to avoid increased sedimentation caused by stormwater flowing down slopes.